The test checklist for exam 1 is now available. Reminder that the exam will be held in class on Tuesday February 10.

 The Hundred Page Machine Learning Book by Andriy Burkov.
 A great algorithm focused reference resource for machine learning.
 I have a printed copy which I am happy to lend out.

-You may also find Chapter 1 of the International Handbook of AI Law useful as a readable overview of what we generally cover in this course.
+You may also find Chapter 1 of the International Handbook of AI Law useful as a readable layman's overview of what we generally cover in this course.

 Please use Python 3.x for the assignments/labs and project.